Kay Hagan: Personal life and death

 Hagan's widower, Charles Tilden "Chip" Hagan III, is a transaction lawyer.
 The Hagans had three children: Jeanette, Tilden, and Carrie.
 Kay Hagan had a 2012 net worth of approximately $24 million.

 After the end of her U.S. Senate term, Hagan became a resident fellow at the Harvard Institute of Politics.

 While in Washington, D.C., in December 2016, Hagan became ill with a type of encephalitis (inflammation of the brain) and was admitted to a hospital.
 The inflammation was due to Powassan virus, which Hagan's husband thought she received from a tick while hiking in 2016.
 In June 2019, Hagan's husband reported that "Kay's ability to speak is limited, but her comprehension is very good.
 She can speak, but it's slow and labored."

 Hagan died on October 28, 2019, from complications of Powassan virus, at the age of 66.
 Her stepmother also died that day, shortly before her.
 Hagan's funeral was held on November 3, 2019, at the First Presbyterian Church of Greensboro.
 Among those in attendance at Hagan's funeral were former Democratic Senate colleagues Claire McCaskill, Amy Klobuchar, Mary Landrieu, and Blanche Lincoln, fellow North Carolina Senator and Republican Richard Burr, and incumbent North Carolina Governor Roy Cooper.

-Following her death, John Edwards became the only surviving former Democratic senator from North Carolina.